pip-services/pip-services-docs/content/en/net/mysql/_index.md

 no_list: true
 weight: 500
 description: >
-    This module contains components used to implement MySQL persistence.
+    Contains components used to implement MySQL persistence.
 ---

 ### Packages